To access tracking code settings, follow these steps:

 - Consent type: Set the consent type you want to use to fire this tag.
 This setting works only when you use a consent form on your site.
 The form is turned on or off under Administration > Websites & apps > Ask visitors for consent.

-- Respect visitor privacy: If turned on, this tag won’t fire for visitors who set Do-Not-Track in their browsers, or for visitors who opt out of tracking using our opt-out form.
+- Respect opt-out and DNT: If turned on, this tag won’t fire for visitors who set Do-Not-Track in their browsers, or for visitors who opt out of tracking using our opt-out form.